SalmaAlassal/BeRoot/git/git.md

 - Removes from working directory and staging area : `git rm -rf dir`

-# Renaming or moving files
+# Renaming or Moving Files

-- Rename a file on working directory only : ` mv oldName newName`
+- Rename a file on working directory only : ` mv oldName newName` → Not a git command

 - Rename a file on working directory and staging area : `git mv oldName newName`